yannLM29/los/README.md

 Light OpenGL Scene

 # Overview
-LOS is a library that let you create a scene with a camera in which you can place object with different kind of surfaces.
+LOS is a library that let you create a scene with a camera in which you can place objects with different kind of surfaces.
 Those objects can be scaled, moved or rotated.